Close gaps in your

 Solutions to your surgical staffing challenges begin with a conversation.
 Let’s talk.

-Peer reviewed study of surgical hospitalist program
+Peer reviewed study of surgicalist program

 A five-year study of Sutter Medical Center, Sacramento, published in the